Category Archives: Russian Royals

 by Scott Mehl © Unofficial Royalty 2018

-Princess Juliane of Saxe-Coburg-Saalfeld was an aunt to both Queen Victoria of the United Kingdom and her husband, Prince Albert of Saxe-Coburg and Gotha.
-She was born Juliane Henriette Ulrike on September 23, 1781, in Coburg, Duchy of Saxe-Coburg-Saalfeld, now in the German state of Bavaria.
-She was the third daughter of Franz Friedrich Anton, Duke of Saxe-Coburg-Saalfeld and Countess Auguste of Reuss-Ebersdorf.
-Juliane had eight siblings:
+Princess Juliane of Saxe-Coburg-Saalfeld was an aunt to both Queen Victoria of the United Kingdom and her husband Prince Albert of Saxe-Coburg and Gotha.
+Born Juliane Henriette Ulrike on September 23, 1781, in Coburg, Duchy of Saxe-Coburg-Saalfeld, now in the German state of Bavaria, she was the third daughter of Franz Friedrich Anton, Duke of Saxe-Coburg-Saalfeld and Countess Auguste of Reuss-Ebersdorf.

 Grand Duke Konstantin Pavlovich of Russia; Credit – Wikipedia

-In 1795, Catherine II (the Grea), Empress of All Russia sent Count Andrei Budberg on a visit to the royal courts of Europe, secretly searching for a potential bride for her grandson, Grand Duke Konstantin Pavlovich of Russia.
+In 1795, Catherine II (the Grea), Empress of All Russia sent Count Andrei Budberg on a visit to the royal courts of Europe, secretly searching for a potential bride for her grandson Grand Duke Konstantin Pavlovich of Russia.
 Konstantin was the second son of the future Paul I, Emperor of All Russia and Sophie Dorothea of Württemberg, and younger brother of the future Alexander I, Emperor of All Russia.

 While traveling, Budberg became ill and stopped in Coburg where he was treated by Baron Stockmar, the Coburg court’s physician.
 Stockmar learned of the general’s ‘mission’, and suggested the daughters of the Duke of Saxe-Coburg-Saalfeld.
 Once the prospect of a Coburg bride was approved by Catherine the Great, Juliane and her two elder sisters, accompanied by their mother, traveled to Saint Petersburg in August 1795.
-After several weeks, Konstantin chose Juliane and the two became engaged.
+After several weeks, Konstantin chose Juliane, and the two became engaged.

 In early February 1796, Juliane was baptized into the Russian Orthodox Church and took the name Anna Feodorovna.
 Just weeks later, on February 26, 1796, she and Konstantin were married.
 The marriage was unhappy from the beginning and they had no children.
 From most accounts, Konstantin was forced into marrying and had no real interest in Juliane.
 Both were still teenagers, had little in common, and Konstantin was focused solely on his military career.
 He was also known to be quite violent toward her.
 Extremely jealous, particularly of his elder brother Alexander, Konstantin would not allow Juliane to leave her rooms unless he was accompanying her.
 Her only friend at the Russian court was her sister-in-law, the former Luise of Baden.

 In 1799, Juliane left Russia under the auspices of medical treatment but was soon forced to return.
 After her father-in-law Paul I was assassinated in 1801, she once again found an opportunity to leave.
 Later that year, her mother came to Russia to accompany Juliane to Coburg to recover from ill health.
-Upon arriving back home in Coburg, she refused to ever return to Russia and soon began to negotiate for a divorce.
+Upon arriving home in Coburg, she refused to return to Russia and soon began negotiating for a divorce.
 However, the Russian court would not allow a formal end to the marriage.

 The mansion house at Elfenau. photo: Von RicciSpeziari – photo uploaded by User:RicciSpeziari.
 Photographer: Riccardo Speziari, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=5608824